diogolvaz/MIRES/README.md

 ### Executions supported

-The configuration of the application allows the following actions:
+The configuration of the Mobile Application example allows the following actions:

 - Administrator Recovery:
   - Recover the creation of users;